New Name. New Logo. Lasting Legacy.

 In honor of our 10th anniversary, the Helen Diller Foundation announced a $10 million endowment gift that will ensure a lasting legacy.
 Read more about this incredible gift here.

-Former Israeli Supreme Court Justice Dorit Beinisch, in Conversation with Berkeley Law Dean Erwin Chemerinsky (with an introduction by Chancellor Carol Christ)
+The Helen Diller Institute 10th Anniversary Naming Celebration: Former Israeli Chief Justice Dorit Beinisch in conversation with Berkeley Law Dean Erwin Chemerinsky

 Thursday, April 22